HR-CMGT/arcade-server/README.md

 [games.json](./docs/data/games.json) a JSON file with links to the github Page of game repositories, and genres.

 Supply the game title, url, number of players, genres and *optionally* a cartridge image.
 Currently, cross-domain loading of cartridge images is not supported.
-The cartridge images will have to be added to this repository manually...😰
+The cartridge images will have to be added to this repository manually...😰 (loading them remotely is too slow...😴)

 ```
 {